Pricing Guide

 Best for Complex Reasoning

 Winner: o3 ($10/$40) for math-heavy and scientific reasoning.
-Claude Opus 4.6 ($15/$75) for nuanced analysis and agentic multi-step tasks.
+Claude Opus 4.6 ($15/$75) for detail-sensitive analysis and agentic multi-step tasks.
 These are premium models for premium problems.
 For most reasoning tasks, Claude Sonnet 4.6 or GPT-5 at a fraction of the cost will be sufficient.

 Best for RAG and Retrieval